jaykay12/tech/_posts/2020-9-14-java-multithreading-synchronization.md

 <ins>**Inter-thread communication**</ins>

+  - `Cooperation`

-- Also called `cooperation` is all about allowing synchronized threads to communicate with each other.
+  - Allowing synchronized threads to communicate with each other.

-- This is a mechanism in which a thread is paused running in its critical section and another thread is allowed to enter (or lock) in the same critical section for exceution.
+  - Here, a thread is paused running in its critical section and another thread is allowed to enter (or lock) in the same critical section for exceution.

-- It is implemented by following methods of Object class:
+  - Implemented by following methods of `Object class`:

     - `wait()`
       - Causes current thread to release the lock and wait until either another thread invokes the notify() method or the notifyAll() method for this object, or a specified amount of time has elapsed.